-Do you have friends or family members who like to listen to the “oldies” stations on the radio?
-If you listen carefully, you might be surprised to hear songs that you already know.
+Do you ever listen to the “oldies” stations on the radio?
+Maybe you have family members who love them.
+If you listen closely, you might be surprised to hear songs that you already know.

 There’s a reason many of these “oldies” are called classics.
 They’re great songs that never grow old!
-In fact, many current artists recycle the “oldies” as samples or background music for their own current hit records.
+In fact, many artists recycle the “oldies” today.
+They use them as samples or background music for their own hit records.

 Many of these classic “oldies” from the 1960s were produced by a record company called Motown Records.
-Motown was started by Berry Gordy, Jr., on January 12, 1959.
+Motown was started by, on January 12, 1959.

-The “Motown Sound” was a simple formula that relied on good songwriting, great melodies, tambourines, hand claps, horns, rhythmic drum and bass lines and harmonies between the lead singer and his or her backup singers.
-Many Motown classics sound as fresh today as they did over 50 years ago.
+The “Motown Sound” was a simple formula.
+It relied on good songwriting and great melodies.
+Much of the music involved tambourines, hand claps, horns, and rhythmic drum and bass lines.
+The harmonies between the lead and backup singers were also central to the sound.

 In 1988, Gordy sold Motown to MCA Records.
 Today, the company is owned by Universal Music Group.
 It may have left Detroit, but Motown didn’t stop producing hit music.
 Many Motown classics still sound fresh today.